Expect the unexpected: augmented mixture models for black-hole-population studies: Summary of statistical framework

 \section{Summary of statistical framework}

-In this work, we will make use of the statistical framework presented in \citet{mandel:2018,vitale:2022}, briefly recapped in this Section.
-For what concerns the notation, we will denote with $\mathbf{d} = \{d_1,\ldots d_N\}$ the data associated with the $N$ observed GW events included in the catalogue.
-Each GW signal is described by a set of parameters $\theta$ (e.g., masses and spins of the binary components, distance, sky position etc.).
+In this work, we made use of the statistical framework presented in \citet{mandel:2018} and \citet{vitale:2022}, which is briefly recapped in this Section.
+Concerning the notation, we denote the data associated with the $N$ observed GW events included in the catalogue with $\mathbf{d} = \{d_1,\ldots d_N\}.$ Each GW signal is described by a set of parameters, $\theta$ (e.g. masses and spins of the binary components, distance, sky position, etc.).
 The fact that a specific GW event is detectable is denoted with $\mathbb{D}$.
-The astrophysical probability distribution will be denoted with $p(\theta|\Lambda)$, where $\Lambda$ is the set of parameters used to describe the astrophysical distribution.
-Albeit not used in this section, in the specific case of non-parametric methods we will denote the (infinitely many) parameters with $\Theta$.
+The astrophysical probability distribution is denoted with $p(\theta|\Lambda)$, where $\Lambda$ is the set of parameters used to describe the astrophysical distribution.
+Albeit not used in this section, in the specific case of non-parametric methods we denote the (infinitely many) parameters with $\Theta$.

 Following \citet{mandel:2018}, the likelihood reads